rpetrescu07/MSEI-Menorca-Space-Exploration-Initiative/README.md

 Special OWN CREATION:
 - Navigation System that compares two different coordinates to calculate (with trigonometry) the track to the destination location previouly set in the code.
-- Structure of a code specially created with the intention to make the mission of a automatic and controlled landing.
+- Structure of a code specially created with the intention to make the mission of an automatic and controlled landing.

 Used for CanSat 2024, MSEI team.
 SPAIN, BALEARIC ISLANDS.